threefoldfoundation/blockchain_partners/Tomochain/flist.md

 # Tomo flists

 This flist will start a TomoChain Full Node.
-To create a TomoChain Master node, [see here](https://docs.tomochain.com/masternode-and-dex/masternode/run-a-full-node/create-a-tomochain-masternode)
+To create a TomoChain Master node, [See here](https://docs.tomochain.com/masternode-and-dex/masternode/run-a-full-node/create-a-tomochain-masternode)

 Link to flist is herein